akrumnaker/Code-Snippets/README.md

-# laser-defender
+# Code-Snippets

-The files in this repository are snippets of code that I wrote for my game Laser Defender.
+This repository contains various projects that I have done in class or on my own time.
+Inside the projects are code examples from the programs.